mlensment/useless.js/readme.md

 });
 ```

-So it catches get request on url http://localhost/#/tasks and calls TasksController.index();
+So it catches get request on url `http://localhost:3000/#/tasks` and calls `TasksController.index();`

 All this logic, we have written, must be called from a static file.
-Let's create our last file **/index.html**
+Our last file for now will be index.html

+**/index.html**

 ```html
 <!doctype html>